Last updated on February 20th, 2026 at 07:38 pm

 • This area became the heart of the Irish working class—home to dockworkers, laborers, and domestic servants.

 • To serve this community, they built St. Patrick’s Church on Camp Street in 1840.
-It remains one of the oldest and most significant gothic revival churches in the city, standing as a monument to their faith and resilience.
+It remains one of the oldest and most significant Gothic revival churches in the city, standing as a monument to their faith and resilience.

 4. The “Yat” Accent